ansible/molecule/docs/examples/ansible_native_inventory.md

 # Ansible Native Inventory Example

+!!! note

+    This example demonstrates the use of an ansible-native configuration.

 This example demonstrates how to use native Ansible inventory sources with Molecule instead of relying on platform-based inventory generation.

 ## Overview